![[Pitt logo]](pittinfo.gif)

 Email: husted1@pitt.edu

-came to the University in 1980.
-His primary teaching assignments have been
+came to the University in 1980 and retired in 2017.
+While on the faculty, his primary teaching assignments were

 in the area of international economics, at all levels.
-His current research
+His recent research

 on the President's Council of Economic Advisers, where he specialized in trade policy issues.